crate/crate/docs/sql/statements/create-repository.rst

   | *Type:*    ``text``
   | *Required*

-  An absolute or relative path to the directory where CreateDB will store snapshots.
+  An absolute or relative path to the directory where CrateDB will store snapshots.
 If the path is relative, CrateDB will append it to the first entry in the :ref:`path.repo <path.repo>` setting.